arthur-stat/onebot-springboot/README.md

-# onebot-springboot-adapter
+# onebot-springboot
 A OneBot v11 protocol backend implemented in Java with Spring Boot.

 # Implemented Features

-- Identify and route user commands
+- Identify and route user commands (as a WebSocket server)
 - Authorization check
+- Forward (as a WebSocket client, achieve by multi-strategy message queue)

 # Version